-Exposure to long wavelength UVA emitted by a Wood lamp is mainly used to investigate pigmentary disorders and chronic superficial skin infections such as pityriasis versicolor, where fluorescence supports a specific cause.
+Exposure to long-wavelength UVA emitted by a Wood lamp is mainly used to investigate pigmentary disorders and chronic superficial skin infections such as pityriasis versicolor, where fluorescence supports a specific cause.

 Digital dermatoscopy is digital imaging of skin lesions under dermatoscopy.
 Ideally, these are accompanied by macroscopic and location images.
-Dermatoscopic images can be taken using a variety of dermatoscopes, adapters and video and still cameras using contact and non-contact, polarised and unpolarised systems.
+Dermatoscopic images can be taken using a variety of dermatoscopes, adapters and video and still cameras using the contact and non-contact, polarised and unpolarised systems.

 Mole mapping is a system in which the location of melanocytic naevi is mapped to a mannequin, total body photographs are taken, and macroscopic and digital images are recorded for lesions of clinical concern.
-The procedure is repeated at intervals to monitor patients with high risk of melanoma, particular if they have many naevi or naevi with an unusual appearance.
+The procedure is repeated at intervals to monitor patients with a high risk of melanoma, particular if they have many naevi or naevi with an unusual appearance.